weberjn/org.openhab.automation.javascripting/src/doc/README.md

 # Programming Hints

-All Java classes used as JSR 223 script have to inherit from [org.openhab.automation.javarules.scriptsupport.ScriptBase](src/main/java/org/openhab/automation/javarules/scriptsupport/ScriptBase.java)
+* All Java classes used as JSR 223 script have to inherit from [org.openhab.automation.javarules.scriptsupport.ScriptBase](src/main/java/org/openhab/automation/javarules/scriptsupport/ScriptBase.java)

-Java Rules do not see other rule classes.
+* Java Rules do not see other rule classes.
 Each one has its own ClassLoader.

-You cannot use own library jars, except if you build [OSGI bundles](#library-code).
+* you can use libraries if you package them as [OSGI bundles](#library-code).

-You can use openHAB classes from the packages listed in [bnd.bnd](bnd.bnd).
+* you can use openHAB classes from the packages listed in [bnd.bnd](bnd.bnd).

-The bundle manifest pulls in bundles from openHAB 3.2.0 so javarules only works under 3.2.0
+* the bundle manifest pulls in bundles from openHAB 3.2.0 so javarules only works under 3.2.0

 # Test

-Take from the sample Java classes below and put them into conf/automation/jsr223/
+Put the sample Java classes into conf/automation/jsr223/

 (they are all in src/test/java)

-The Java class is loaded, compiled into memory and its onLoad() method executed.
+A Java class is loaded, compiled into memory and its onLoad() method executed.

 # Project  for Scripts